drinosaret/vn-club-resources/docs/owocr-guide.md

 ### JL
 - **[JL](jl-guide.md)** — Hover dictionary program that can read from clipboard automatically.
 Perfect companion to OwOCR for seamless lookups.

+**Pro tip:** You can position the JL window over a text box so that ShareX will automatically snap to that area if you hover over it.
+Just ensure that the "Text only visible on hover" setting is enabled.

+**Quality of Life Settings:** JL has some useful options that make working with OCR tools easier:

+- Preferences → Popup → Auto lookup the first term when it's copied from the clipboard
+- Preferences → Popup → Auto lookup the first term when it's copied from a WebSocket
+- Preferences → Popup → Don't auto look up the first term on text change if Main Window is not minimized

+These settings allow looking up text without directly interacting with the textbox.
+OCRing the part you want to look up will automatically bring up the result popup.

 ### Yomitan Search Page
 - Enable clipboard monitor in the extension
 - Click the magnifying glass to access the search page